HOW IS YOUR DAY GOING?

 All of this happened simultaneously.
 Think you have had a bad day?
 The stock market crash has nothing on this bad day.
 Job does something that non-Christians and sadly I think many Christians do not comprehend.
 He praised God.

 Job 1:20-22 At this, Job got up and tore his robe and shaved his head.
-Then he fell to the ground in worship 21 and said:
+Then he fell to the ground in worship 21 and said: "Naked I came from my mother's womb,

 and naked I will depart.